 Did you know that Tupper Lake is home to some of the best and most secretive fishing holes in the state?
 It's true!
 In fact, it has been reported by fishery biologists that the state record walleye may possibly make his (or her) home right here in Big Tupper Lake.
-But how come few people know about the spectacular fresh water fishing available right here in the heart of the Adirondack Park?
-Fishermen and women can hold a secret like no others.
-But that's okay, we'll let them keep their secret honey holes to themselves... since there are so many!
-And after all, fishing is a sport, so how fun would it be to take all of the challenge out of it?
+But how come few people know about the spectacular freshwater fishing available right here in the heart of the Adirondacks?
+Fishermen and women can hold a secret like no other, but that's OK.
+Since there are so many, we'll let them keep their secret honey holes to themselves!
+And, after all, fishing is a sport, so how fun would it be to take all of the challenge out of it?

 "It all starts with a worm."

 As quoted by our office fishing advisor Cole, "it all starts with a worm."
 When you are looking for your bait and tackle, Tupper Lake offers a variety of places to stop and pick it up.
-But it is when you are picking up your fishing essentials that you can get your first tip as to where to cast that line.
-Those who sell bait and tackle, often speak with the locals about where the fish are biting, so if you are new to fishing in the area, don't let this opportunity pass you by.
-Ask them for the latest scoop on the local fishing scene...
+But it is when you are picking up your fishing essentials that you can get your first tip on where to cast that line.
+Those who sell bait and tackle often speak with the locals about where the fish are biting, so if you are new to fishing in the area, don't let this opportunity pass you by.
+Ask them for the latest scoop on the local fishing scene.

-Where to pick up bait, tackle, rods, etc.
+Where to pick up bait, tackle, rods, and all the other gear:

-Big Tupper Lake is one of the biggest attractors for anglers from both near and far.
+Big Tupper Lake is one of the biggest draws for anglers from both near and far.
 This substantial lake is unique in that it has two rivers running into it, and two ponds that you can access via the lake.
 The lake boasts a depth of up to 100 feet, has 28 miles of shoreline, and a variety of great islands and bays for camping and fishing.
-As for fish, it has those too.
-The lake is stocked annually by the NYS DEC with lake trout and landlocked salmon.
-In addition, you will find small and large mouth bass, northern pike, bullhead, whitefish, tiger muskies, walleye, perch and more.
+As for fish, it has those, too.
+The lake is annually stocked with lake trout and landlocked salmon by the state DEC.
+In addition, you will find small and large mouth bass, northern pike, bullhead, whitefish, tiger muskies, walleye, perch, and more.

 It's simply majestic!
-If you have never spent a day on the 146-mile Raquette River, than you don't know what you are missing.
-Tupper Lake is lucky to be located at approximately the mid point of this meandering, smooth current river.
-The river's many bends, turns, twists and oxbows are a fishermen's haven as they provide the perfect nesting location for those highly sought-after fish.
+If you have never spent a day on the 146-mile Raquette River, then you don't know what you are missing.
+Tupper Lake is lucky to be located at approximately the mid point of this meandering, smooth-current river.
+The river's many bends, turns, twists, and oxbows are a fishermen's haven as they provide the perfect nesting location for those highly sought-after fish.

 If you are planning a fishing trip to Tupper Lake and are looking for a boat rental, you are in luck.
 Some of the local lodging properties offer fishing packages that come with a boat rental.